binh-bk/air-quality-analysis/README.md

 - some of the writing and coding are carried out while I am working with [PAM Air](pamair.org) project.
 I appreciate the flexiblity from the management so that I can make this happen.

 ## If this work is helpful to your research
-- Admittedly, citing Github repository or other open project is new, but if this work is helpful for your work, I would appreciate the attribution
+- Admittedly, citing Github repository or other open project is new, but if this work is helpful for your work, I would appreciate the attribution, a link or a word.
 - To cite this work, use this `Binh Nguyen, Air Quality Analysis, GitHub repository: https://github.com/binh-bk/air-quality-analysis`